BRISC Claims Bordereaux AnALYST

 Everyone focuses on claims handling.
 But before your adjusters or your system ever see a claim, someone has to make the data usable.
 That’s the pre-ingestion layer — and for most carriers and MGAs running delegated authority programs, it’s entirely manual.

-Every program sends claims bordereaux differently.
+Every program and cedant sends claims bordereaux differently.

 Analysts spend days pre-processing before ingestion.